A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Introduction. Formulation of the Main Results.

+where $1<\alpha<2$.
+Observe that if $\alpha\le 1$ then the thermodynamic limit of the model does not exist, and if $\alpha\ge 2$ then there is no phase transition, hence the range $1<\alpha<2$ is natural.
+We distinguished in \cite{BM1}--\cite{BM5} the three cases for~$\alpha$:

-(i) $(1/2)<\a<1$, \ (ii) $\a=1/2$, and (iii) $0<\a<(1/2)$.
+(i) $1<\alpha<3/2$, \ (ii) $\alpha=3/2$, and (iii) $3/2<\alpha<2$.

-The difference between these cases appears in the asymptotic behavior of $p_n(x,T)$ at small $T$.
-When $T$ is small the spontaneous magnetization $M(T)$ is positive, and the function $p_n(x,T)$ is concentrated in a narrow spherical shell near the sphere $|x|=M(T)$.
-The question is what the width of this shell is and what the limiting shape of $p_n(x,T)$ is like along the radius after an appropriate rescaling.
-In case (i), the width is of the order of $2^{-n/2}$ and the limit shape of $p_n(x,T)$ is Gaussian (see [BM1]).
-In case (ii), there is a logarithmic correction in the asymptotics of the width, but the limit shape is still Gaussian (see [BM4]).
-In case (iii), the width of the shell has a nonstandard asymptotics of the order of $2^{-n\a }$, and the limit shape of $p_n(x,T)$ along the radius (after a rescaling) is a non-Gaussian function which is the solution of a nonlinear integral equation (see [BM3] and the review [BM2]).
-In the present paper we are interested in the marginal case when $l(t)$ has a sub-polynomial growth.
+The difference between these cases appears in the asymptotic behavior of $p_n(\bx,T)$ at small $T$.
+When $T$ is small the spontaneous magnetization $M(T)$ is positive, and the function $p_n(\bx,T)$ is concentrated in a narrow spherical shell near the sphere $|\bx|=M(T)$.
+The question is what the width of this shell is and what the limiting shape of $p_n(\bx,T)$ is like along the radius after an appropriate rescaling.
+In case (i), the width is of the order of $2^{-n/2}$ and the limit shape of $p_n(\bx,T)$ is Gaussian (see \cite{BM1}).
+In case (ii), there is a logarithmic correction in the asymptotics of the width, but the limit shape is still Gaussian (see \cite{BM4}).
+In case (iii), the width of the shell has a nonstandard asymptotics of the order of $2^{-n(2-\alpha) }$, and the limit shape of $p_n(\bx,T)$ along the radius (after a rescaling) is a non-Gaussian function which is a solution of a nonlinear integral equation (see \cite{BM3} and the review \cite{BM2}).
+In the present paper we are interested in the marginal potential $l(d(j,k))/ d^2(j,k)$, with an extra factor $l(t)$ of a sub-polynomial growth.

-Before formulating the main results we would like to discuss the importance of Dyson's condition (1.3).
-In the case of the Ising hierarchical model ($r=1$), Dyson proved in [Dys2] that there exists the ``weakest'' interaction function $l(t)$ for which the hierarchical model (1.1) has a phase transition.
+Before formulating the main results we would like to discuss the importance of Dyson's condition (\ref{1.3}).
+In the case of the Ising hierarchical model ($r=1$), Dyson proved in \cite{Dys2} that there exists a ``weakest'' interaction function $l(t)$ for which the hierarchical model (\ref{1.1}) has a phase transition.
 This function is $l(t)=\log\log t$, which corresponds to $l_n=\log n$.
 Dyson has proved that if

 then the spontaneous magnetization is equal to zero for all temperatures $T>0$.
 On the other hand, if

 then the spontaneous magnetization is positive at sufficiently low temperatures $T>0$.
 In the borderline model, when